nvim-neorg/neorg/README.md

   }
   ```

-  Although it's proven to work for a lot of people, you might need additional setups depending on how your lazyloading system is configured.
+  Although it's proven to work for a lot of people, you might need to take some

-  One important thing to ask yourself is: "is it really worth it?".
-  Neorg practically lazy loads itself: only a few lines of code are run on startup, these lines check whether the current
-  extension is `.norg`, if it's not then nothing else loads.
-You shouldn't have to worry about performance issues when it comes to startup, but
-  hey, you do you :)
+  additional steps depending on how your lazyloading system and/or Neovim
+  config is set up.

 - [vim-plug](https://github.com/junegunn/vim-plug):